The PhD is available in either full-time or part-time mode (3 years full-time and 6 years part-time).

-MPhil and DPhil students undertake supervised but independent research, at the end of which they submit a thesis embodying the results of that research.
+Students undertake supervised but independent research, at the end of which they submit a thesis embodying the results of that research.
 This thesis must demonstrate familiarity with, and an understanding of the subject, its principal sources and authorities.
 It should display critical discrimination and a sense of proportion in evaluating evidence and the judgements of others.
-A DPhil thesis must embody an original contribution to the knowledge of the discipline either by the discovery of new knowledge, or by the exercise of a new and independent critical approach.
+A PhD thesis must embody an original contribution to the knowledge of the discipline either by the discovery of new knowledge or by the exercise of a new and independent critical approach.

 Terms and conditions for prospective students